PITTSBURGH -- The national spotlight shined on the postseason in October, but now it’s time to focus on the offseason ahead.

 What happens to the coaching staff?

-It’ll be determined officially after the Pirates hire a new manager and consider his input.
+It’ll be determined officially after the Bucs hire a new manager and consider his input.
 For now, all we know is that pitching coach Ray Searage and bench coach Tom Prince won’t be back next season.
-The rest of the coaches are candidates to return, but there’s still a chance they could be affected by the hiring of a new manager or new coaches to replace Searage and Prince.
+The rest of the coaches are candidates to return, but there’s still a chance they could be affected by the hiring of a new GM, manager or the coaches who replace Searage and Prince.

 Keeping a few coaches on board could help the continuity from one manager to another.
 It’s probably fair to expect that hitting coaches Rick Eckstein and Jacob Cruz, at least, will stay on board.
 Eckstein and Cruz were hired just last offseason, and they did excellent work with young hitters like Kevin Newman, Bryan Reynolds and Josh Bell.